ctangel/RevealEditor/README.md

     });
 ```

-If you want to make changes simple overwrite the default option like so:
+If you want to make changes simply overwrite the default options like so:
 ```javascript
     RevealEditor({
         aceTheme: "ace/theme/xcode",